rowanmoul/ArchSecureDualBoot/README.md

 ### How to interact with the TPM

-To interact with the TPM, there is a set of open source linux user-space tools developed by Intel that are available in the official Arch repositories called `tpm2-tools`.
+To interact with the TPM, there is a set of open source linux user-space tools originally developed by [Intel](https://software.intel.com/content/www/us/en/develop/blogs/tpm2-software-stack-open-source.html) that are available in the official Arch repositories called `tpm2-tools`.
 It is a collection of command line programs to interact with the TPM via the `tpm2-tss` library to talk to the TPM, as well as the optional but strongly recommended `tpm2-abrmd` for access and resource management.
 Your best resource for these tools are the [manpages](https://github.com/tpm2-software/tpm2-tools/tree/master/man) in the git repo (or you can use `man <tool>` but you have to know the name of the tool first).
-Anywhere you see a commandline tool used in this guide that starts with `tpm2_` in this guide, you can find that tool in `tpm2-tools`
+Anywhere you see a commandline tool used in this guide that starts with `tpm2_`, you can find that tool in `tpm2-tools`

 The version of `tpm2-tools` used to write this guide was `4.1.1`, however note that the manpages link is for the master branch.
 These tools are under continuous development and they have been known to change quite significatly between major versions so take notice of which version you have, and select the appropriate release tag before reading any of the manpages.